An introduction to Service Level Agreements

 - The server is down – its taken our mail, files and whole companies login ability offline – A P1

 - No one can get to the internet – for most companies a P3 (for ones with complete dependence on Internet for their line of business application this could be a P1 or P2).

 Who determines the PRIORITY level of the issue?

 The priority level will initially be determined by Calibre One.
 We are very familiar with your business and are generally able to make this determination accurately.
 However, the situation may escalate, or we might get this wrong, so please let us know if you think any issue warrants a different priority level and why.

 How do we Determine the Priority Level?

-The priority level for a particular job are determined based on the IMPACT of the problem and the perceived URGENCY as conveyed by the client.
+The priority level for a particular job is determined based on the IMPACT of the problem and the perceived URGENCY as conveyed by the client.
 For our contract clients we utilise the following matrix to arrive at a PRIORITY level: